katsaii/katsaii.github.io/component/blog/md/tldr/safer+gml+globals.md

 }
 ```

-...and then get/set these global values like:
+...and then get/set these global values like...

 ```gml
 player_data().age += 1;
 player_data().name = string(player_data().score) + "-Volt";
 ```

+...because it guarantees that your data will be initialised before it's accessed.